Industry in Syria: Cotton industry

 Syria has produced cotton since ancient times, and its cultivation increased in importance in the 1950s and 1960s.
 Until superseded by petroleum in 1974, cotton was Syria's most important industrial and cash crop, and the country's most important foreign exchange earner, accounting for about one-third of Syria's export earnings.
 In 1976, the country was the tenth largest cotton producer in the world and the fourth largest exporter.
 Almost all the cotton was grown on irrigated land, largely in the area northeast of Aleppo.
-Syrian cotton was medium staple, similar to cotton produced in other developing countries but of lower quality than the extra-long staple variety produced in Egypt.
+Syrian cotton was medium staple, similar to cotton produced in other developing countries had lower quality than the extra-long staple variety produced in Egypt.
 The cotton was handpicked, although mechanical pickers were tried in the 1970s in an attempt to hold down rising labor costs.
 Syria is currently 7% of the total global cotton production.
 By 2020, the industry returned to pre-war levels.
-In the COVID-19 pandemic in Syria, cotton face masks are being made.
+In the COVID-19 pandemic in Syria, cotton face masks were being made.